wilmixjemin8/JDK1.0/README.md

 Jdk1.0  is a  new  generation  of JAVA1.0  belong  to WRIT field.

-JDk1.0   is   invented by  wilmix jemin  j  using CDollar  Technology at year 2015.
+JDk1.0   is   invented by  wilmix jemin  j  using  JAS  Technology at year 2015.

 It  is  designed  like  java  to interact  with  Oplus, S@ , H@, etc.